boto/botocore/docs/source/index.rst

 firing.

-If you are registering events using ``*`` in the service place, or are registering against any service not in this table, you are not impacted.
-While you still should update your code, you won't have to as we have put in backwards compatibility shims for other cases.
+If you are registering events using ``*`` in the service place, or are registering against any service not in this table, you will not need a code change.
+In many cases the actual event name will have changed, but for services without shared endpoints we do the work of translating the event name at registration and emission time.
+In future versions of botocore we will remove this translation, so you may wish to update your code anyway.

 How Do I Update My Code
 ~~~~~~~~~~~~~~~~~~~~~~~